CHAPTER 700 University Advancement

 740.3.2 - University Spokesperson:

-The designation of the official University spokesperson is under the purview of the vice president of University Advancement.
-The University President or designee may serve as the official spokesperson for the University regarding significant matters of policy and public interest.
-Depending on specific issues, an appropriate executive may be designated as campus spokesperson.
+The designation of official university spokesperson(s) is under the purview of UCM.
+The University President or designee may serve as the official spokesperson for the university regarding significant matters of policy and public interest.
+Depending on specific issues, an appropriate executive or administrator may be designated as campus spokesperson.

 740.3.3 - Campus Events: